sparkingcircuit/uengine/README.md

 # uengine
-A small custom game engine.
+A small custom game engine written entirely in C.